petri-labs/kaiju/docs/intro/stablecoin.md

 centralized stablecoins, we have seen too many failures of some algorithmic stablecoins.
 Innovation of stablecoin will never stop, and the endgame battle is yet to come.

-The chain-native stablecoin of Blackfury hopes to challenge many old competing projects and become one of the next generation of stablecoin with innovative mechanisms.
+The chain-native stablecoin of Kaiju hopes to challenge many old competing projects and become one of the next generation of stablecoin with innovative mechanisms.
 First, it will be a fully decentralized stablecoin that does not rely on the 1:1 backing of centralized fiat currency.
 Second, it will be collateralized or backed by any selected external cryptocurrency with good long-term value.
-Blackfury stablecoins are not minted using just one method, but through multiple approaches.
+Kaiju stablecoins are not minted using just one method, but through multiple approaches.
 We have determined two kinds of mintage at present: collateralized lending and backed swapping.
 In the future, we do not rule out introducing other innovative mintage mechanisms, but the premise is that they are sufficiently safe and reliable.

-For Blackfury stablecoin, we have now set a few core principles that need to be adhered to over the long term.
+For Kaiju stablecoin, we have now set a few core principles that need to be adhered to over the long term.

 - The first principle is that **pure algorithmic mintage is not allowed**.
 We believe that pure algorithmic stablecoins have neither withstood the test of confidence nor made any practical sense from the past to the present.
 Generating